frankcohen/HalloweenFlames/README.md

 ## How It Works

 I offer children and adults a folded-paper fortune from a bowl.
 They take one.
 The paper has no writing on it.
 They show it to me, and I tell them "Oh, it must be broken, shall I fix it?"
 When they say yes I turn and hold the paper to the bottom of a long PVC pipe.
 I press a button to start an animated flame that goes up and to the sky.
 While they look upwards I swap the paper for a real fortune paper.
 The fortune papers have fun sayings like "Oh no!
 Someone is going to tell you they like you!"

+Watch a video of the Halloween Flames:

 [![Halloween Flaming Fortunes Fun](https://img.youtube.com/vi/D3yvTOuFSvA/0.jpg)](https://www.youtube.com/watch?v=D3yvTOuFSvA)